acegoal07/HouseParty/designs/mscw.md

 The host can extended how long the party will last if the time is going to run out

+The ability to display a QR code to join the session

 ### Will not have
 The ability for the session host to limit how many songs a user can add to the queue